Marc A. Ross

-Marc A. Ross specializes in thought leader strategy and management for senior executives working at the intersection of globalization, disruption, and politics.
+Marc A. Ross specializes in thought leader strategy and idea amplification for senior executives working at the intersection of globalization, disruption, and politics.
 Ross has extensive experience in global business communications for companies as well as leading the advocacy operations, fundraising programs and marketing efforts for nonprofits, trade associations, and political campaigns, many for the highest offices in the United States and the United Kingdom.

 Ross’ work in government relations, public affairs, and communications has allowed him to work on many diverse public policy issues, such as global climate change, national energy policy, natural resource management, auto retailing, intellectual property, technology antitrust, US-China commercial relations, and international trade.
 Also, his experience working with several startups and entrepreneurs has allowed him to wear many hats, including marketing, business development, finance, and strategy.

 Ross has an MBA with an emphasis on international business and global commerce from the University of North Carolina’s OneMBA program at the Kenan-Flagler Business School.

 He is the former communications director for the US-China Business Council (USCBC).
 For over five years, he was responsible for developing, enabling and executing a global communications strategy that delivered targeted messaging, trade reports, commentary, issue briefs, and a digital magazine to USCBC's diverse stakeholders utilizing various media tools with the intent of protecting and enhancing US-China commercial relations.
 Ross was the primary media liaison for USCBC and interacted daily with top-tier global media outlets, business reporters, columnists, editors, and producers based in North America, United Kingdom, Europe, and Asia who cover US-China commercial relations.